-Yale joins the Hawkeye coaching staff after previously serving in the same role and as recruiting coordinator for Barnes at Tulane University.
+Yale joined the Hawkeye coaching staff in December 2021 after previously serving in the same role and as recruiting coordinator for Barnes at Tulane University.

 Tulane’s recruiting classes in 2018, 2019 and 2020 received honorable mention status according to PrepVolleyball.com.